Westward Television: Closure

-This was followed by the full version of TSW's ident.
-One or both of the in-vision announcements had been pre-recorded due to the rapid change of outfits.

-The comedy programme was followed by further continuity, an epilogue, weather and shipping forecast and closedown (with the national anthem) - all with TSW branding.
-However, when the screen finally faded to black at approximately 12:40am on 1 January 1982, Shaw made a final out-of-vision courtesy announcement and managed to mention the now-defunct Westward one last time, saying 'from all the staff here at Westward - good night'.
+Unlike the other ITV stations that lost their franchises in this round, Westward (having been run by successor TSW since August 1981) opted to hand over at midnight on 31 December 1981, and continued as Television South West.
 No recordings of the end of Westward Television were known to exist until 2012 (the 30th anniversary of the end of Westward), but then a full video recording of the evening, including the segment of STV's wiped Hogmanay show, was recovered by the classic television organisation Kaleidoscope.
 Parts of the recording were featured at a Kaleidoscope event and at that year's Missing Believed Wiped at the British Film Institute.

 Studios

 Based at purpose-built studios at Derry's Cross in Plymouth, with a London office (sited at various locations including New Bond Street, Marble Arch and Sloane Square) and a sales office in Bristol.

 The Derry's Cross studios were designed by the architects Treadgold and Elsey, who had previously designed the TWW Studios at Pontcanna, Cardiff and Arno's Court, Bristol (Howett 1994).

 During Westward's tenure, Derry's Cross had three studios.
 Studio 1 was 2500 sqft, Studio 2 was 400 sqft and used for news, sport and interview programmes and an announcers' studio was located beside Master control.

 The studios were originally fitted out by Marconi, using top-of-the-range studio equipment.
 Westward engineer Peter Rodgers recalled: "From the start, where we could afford it, we bought the best."
 (Howett 1994) By the time Westward began broadcasting, Derry's Cross had cost Westward over £500,000, with the company committed to spending another £20,000 on the studios by April 1962.

 In 1981 the studios, along with the company, were purchased by TSW; in 1993 the building was sold to a firm of solicitors and converted into offices.
 In 2010 the buildings were demolished to make way for a new retail development.